eduardovra/eduardovra.github.io/_drafts/cpp-features-and-their-c99-equivalents.markdown

 uint32_t hz(void) { return cpu_clock_hz + ram[0]; }
 ```

-This is the one place in the whole list where C caught up completely.
-A
+On paper this is the one place in the whole list where C caught up
-`constexpr` object is typed, scoped, visible to the debugger, and a
+completely.
+A `constexpr` object is typed, scoped, visible to the
-constant expression — all four at once, which none of the three C99
+debugger, and a constant expression — all four at once, which none of the
-tools manages.
-Objects only, though: see the next section for what it
+three C99 tools manages.
+Objects only, though: see the next section for
-still cannot do.
+what it still cannot do.

+The catch is availability, and it is the whole of Eskil Steenberg's
+argument arriving as a fact about my own machine: **clang 18 rejects
+`constexpr` in every C mode** (`unknown type name 'constexpr'`), and gcc
+13.3 does not accept `-std=c23` at all, only `-std=c2x`.
+Those are the two
+compilers Ubuntu 24.04 ships.
+So the feature I want to call C's clean win
+does not exist on half the toolchains on this laptop.

 **What the compiler does for you.** It checks at the point of
 declaration that the value really is computable at compile time, and then